Skip to main content

 • ..and so much more!

-Can I Make Sushi Cones in Advance?
+Can I Make Cone Sushi in Advance?▼

-No, you certainly cannot make Sushi Cones in advance.
+No, you certainly cannot make these in advance.
 This is because the nori will become soggy.
 However, even if you want to just make one of these types of sushi hand rolls, then some preparation can go a long way!
 Here are some tips and tricks to prep your components in advance so that you’re ready to roll up your cones when the time comes!

 • I certainly recommend that you prepare your sushi rice in advance as this takes some time to make!